-NTWK 2243 Secure E-Commerce Solutions-(On Demand).
+NTWK 2243 Secure E-Commerce Solutions- (On Demand).

 This course will give students an introduction to implementing a secure e-commerce site with exposure to marketing, entrepreneurship, advertising, business, fulfillment, software development, and payment gateways.
 Through a semester long group project students will design, secure and implement an e-commerce website.
 Instructional methods to include: lecture, discussion, reading assignments, hands-on labs, projects and Blackboard components.
 This course will require additional outside lab time.
-Prerequisite: NTWK 2014-Networking and Information Systems, or Consent of Instructor.
+Prerequisite: NTWK 2014-Networking and Information Systems, or Consent of the nursing process, application of infection control measures, Instructor.